AFNetworking/AFIncrementalStore/README.md

 Check out the example projects that are included in the repository.
 They are somewhat simple demonstration of an app that uses Core Data with `AFIncrementalStore` to communicate with an API for faulted properties and relationships.
 Note that there are no explicit network requests being made in the app--it's all done automatically by Core Data.

-Also, don't forget to pull down AFNetworking with `git submodule init && git submodule update` if you want to run the example.
+Also, don't forget to pull down AFNetworking with `git submodule update --init` if you want to run the example.

 ## Requirements